 Now it’s finally time to tie everything together to answer your “how”.
 Your strategy outline is the place where everything you’ve planned comes together in one, colorful spreadsheet.
 With your Big Hairy Audacious Goal at top to remind you of where you want to go; visualizing your specific goals, channels, and messages will allow you to get you there.

-In order to make your communication strategy come to life, don’t forget to add a time frame for each action, the person responsible for it, and how you will measure its success.
+To make your communication strategy come to life, don’t forget to add a time frame for each action, the person responsible for it, and how you will measure its success.
 Some great tools our team uses to get the job done are Trello and Notion.

 You can’t improve what you don’t measure

-We know that’s the - sometimes terrifying - phrase that pops into our head every time we hear measures.
+We know that’s the - sometimes terrifying - phrase that pops into our head every time we hear PR metrics.
 It’s easy to lose track of what’s important in PR by measuring ROI or other KPIs.
 So how do you measure performance and your team’s efforts all while keeping your CEO and investors happy?

 Here’s an excerpt from our media relations guide that will ease your troubles: